 Need a last-minute sesame oil substitute?
 From coconut to olive oil, these twelve best alternatives will match the nutty flavor and high smoke point you need.

 Sesame oil is a staple in many Asian cuisines, but it can be hard to find and expensive.
-If you’re looking for an affordable alternative to sesame oil, this article will show you the best substitutes.
+If you’re looking for an affordable alternative to store-bought sesame oil, this article will show you the best substitutes.

 Sesame oil is well known for its rich, nutty, toasty taste.
 It’s a staple in many Asian cuisines, appearing in popular dishes like bulgogi, ginger meatballs, and many classic stir fry recipes.
 It has a uniquely rich taste that’s not easy to replicate.